If you're a teacher or leading a communications group you'll already know the problem with public speaking is not, speaking. It's 'public'.

 *What if I'm an inexperienced or new to leading a group?
 Is this e-book suitable for me?

 Absolutely it is!
 If you're looking for ways to lessen your anxiety about teaching public speaking and the stress your student's typically undergo while learning it, then you'll be prepared to give games a go.
 Start with the simpler ones activities and build - learn alongside your pupils.
 They'll love, and thank you for it!
 Truly, everything you need to begin is here.

 Public speaking.
 Two words.
 Only one of them is the problem and it's not speaking.

-Solve the other by the playing my games.
+You can help them solve the other by playing these games.
 There's a great example, plus a printable, in the preview pdf.
 Look and see!